paccao/debian-paccao/README.md

 sudo ./install.sh
 ```

-After finishing that, set up xorg to start on boot, run the following post-setup things.
+After reboot, run the following post-setup things.

 -   Install `synth-shell` for a better bash prompt, go through the interactive installer.
-*IMPORTANT:* I only installed synth-shell-prompt and better-history.
-You can check that in my .bashrc file.
+*IMPORTANT:* I only installed synth-shell-prompt and better-history, which lies in my .bashrc file.
 If you would like other features of synth-shell I recommend that you remove the lines from the bottom of my .bashrc file that you have copied that has anything to do with synth-shell.
 Then run the provided synth-shell script again to get a *clean installation*.
 ```shell
 git clone --recursive https://github.com/andresgongora/synth-shell.git chmod +x synth-shell/setup.sh